 If you’re too distracted to listen, say so, and set another time to talk.

-For example, ‘I get the feeling that you’re frustrated with the way this has been going’.
-Be genuine – your partner will know when you’re really interested.
+You can also ask for clarification.
+This shows that you’re interested in finding out more about your partner’s views and feelings.
+For example, ‘I get the feeling that you’re frustrated with the way this has been going, is that right?’
+Be genuine – your partner will know whether you’re really interested.